-Due to the growing tourism, the demand for wooden statues increased rapidly.
-To accommodate the travelers, the woodcarvers made smaller carvings that easily fitted in a suitcase.
+Due to the growing tourism, the demand for wooden statues increased.
+To accommodate travelers, woodcarvers made smaller carvings that easily fitted in a suitcase.
 Wood carvings of everyday Balinese scenes, such as a legong dancer or a bathing woman, were especially popular with the tourists.
 As a result, many woodcarvers who used to make statues with a religious purpose, became individual artists working for the tourist market.

-Their thin-limbed sculptures with long fingers and expressive facial expressions resembled the stylized Western design of the 1920s and 1930s and are therefore often referred to as Balinese ‘Art Deco statues’.
-Today, most art historians though agree that this modern woodcarving style stems from traditional Balinese arts and crafts.
+The thin-limbed Pita Maha sculptures with long fingers and expressive facial expressions resembled the stylized Western design of the 1920s and 1930s and are therefore often referred to as Balinese ‘Art Deco statues’.
+Today though, most art historians agree that this modern woodcarving style stems from traditional Balinese arts and crafts.
 Among other things, they point to the similarities with wayang kulit puppets, which also have thin limbs, almond-shaped eyes and strong facial expressions.
 That is why this woodcarving style is now also described as ‘wayang style’.

 The influence of Western art is more evident in the beautiful and realistic busts produced in large numbers in the 1930s en 1940s.
 The lifelike faces of bridal couples, janger dancers and old people show how skilled the woodcarvers were in those years.
 Another development that came over from the West was that Balinese woodcarvers no longer painted their sculptures and started to use the grain lines in the wood decoratively.